artefactual-labs/archivematica-acceptance-tests/README.rst

     $ tightvncserver -geometry 1920x1080 :42

-The first time you run this command, it will ask for a password.
+The first time you run this command, TightVNC server will ask you to create a password.

 Tell the terminal session to use the display port::